MLogdberg/mlogdberg.github.io/_posts/2017-11-01-AzureFunctions-npm-install-via-vsts.md

 So let's start figuring out the rest, how to execute this from VSTS?

-As good as it's get this can be executed via PowerShell explained at the bottom of the API reference (changed to the commands we need to execute):
+As good as it's get this can be executed via PowerShell explained and sampled at the bottom of the API reference (I changed the sample in the following code snippet to execute the command for npm install):
 ```
 $username = "`$website"
 $password = "pwd"